ELD Engine Synchronization Malfunction — ELD Cannot Read Required ECM Data

 Common Symptoms

-• ELD cannot read odometer or engine hours
+• ELD cannot read odometer value, engine hours, or vehicle motion status

-• Automatic driving status may not record normally
+• Automatic duty status changes — such as transitioning to driving — may not trigger normally

 Possible Causes